-We are a group of data scientists with interest in brains and, nore general, biomedical research.
+We are a group of data scientists with interest in brains and, more general, biomedical research.
 Our research is more diverse than most labs, and also changes much more quickly!
 Right at the moment, much of the research in the lab is about deep learning and its applications.
 We also do a good bit of neural data analysis.
 Right now we are also very much interested in causality and its links with machine learning.

 We’ve pursued projects that involve handshake greetings, human movement, cell-phone related parkinson’s research, competitions at Kaggle, meta-science analysis, data sharing initiatives, and recording from all neurons in a mouse.